RedisLabs/redislabs-docs/content/platforms/pks/_index.md

 For production environments, make sure that Persistent Volume Claims (PVCs) are retained when cluster persistent is used in order to enable recovery.
     {{% /note %}}

-    You will use the storage class name you have just created in the next step, editing the Redis Enterprise Cluster (REC) yaml.
+    You use the storage class name you have just created in editing the Redis Enterprise Cluster (REC) yaml.

     [redis-enterprise-cluster.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/redis-enterprise-cluster.yaml) - Defines the configuration of the newly created resource: Redis Enterprise Cluster.
 This yaml could be renamed your_pks_cluster.yaml to keep things tidy, but this isn’t a mandatory step.
 This yaml **must** be edited, however, to reflect the specific configurations of your Cluster.